The last couple of weeks have been SO exciting because we’re finally buying a boat!

 Originally we wanted a powerboat, largely because that’s what everyone on our bay has, but the cost of fuel (and the idea of consuming so much fuel, when we already drive a diesel-guzzling Ram 2500) made us a little nauseous.
 Instead, we started warming up to sailboats again (we don’t learn).
 We decided 30 feet was a nice size: not too big to handle and maneuver,

-To save money, and heartache, we decided to buy a boat locally.
+To save money we decided to buy a boat locally.
 But we looked at the only two for sale that fit our criteria and were really disappointed!
 The first needed a ton of work and the second was under a tarp when we viewed it, so it seemed so dark and dated – although the teak woodwork was impeccable.

 Disappointed but undeterred, we set aside our concerns, hopped in the truck and headed to Toronto the next day.
 The journey was really emotional for me, but I can’t avoid the city forever so in some ways it was good to go there, but have a distracting mission to focus on.